Birth date: March 26, 1930

 Mother: Ada Mae (Wilkey), rancher

-She was a proponent of judicial restraint.
-At her confirmation hearings, she comments, "Judges are not only not authorized to engage in executive or legislative functions, they are also ill-equipped to do so."
+A proponent of judicial restraint.
+At her confirmation hearings, she said, "Judges are not only not authorized to engage in executive or legislative functions, they are also ill-equipped to do so."

-In retirement, O'Connor has campaigned around the U.S. to abolish elections for judges, believing that a merit system leads to a more qualified and untainted judiciary.
+In retirement, O'Connor has campaigned around the United States to abolish elections for judges, believing that a merit system leads to a more qualified and untainted judiciary.

-1955-1957- Works as a civilian lawyer for the Quartermaster Corps in Frankfurt, West Germany, while her husband serves with the Army's Judge Advocate General Corps.
+1955-1957- Works as a civilian lawyer for the Quartermaster Corps in Germany, while her husband serves with the Army's Judge Advocate General Corps.

 1959 - Opens a law firm in Maryvale, Arizona.